 First North – An Easier Way to Gain Access to the Capital Markets

-Meet Marie Parck and Håkan Sjögren from Nasdaq's Listing and Capital Markets team.
-Marie and Håkan talk about our growth market First North and how this market makes it easier for companies to be listed and gain access to the capital markets.
+Meet Marie Elvesol (Parck) and Malin Norell from the Global Listing Services team at Nasdaq.
+Marie and Malin are talking about our growth market First North and how this market makes it easier for companies to be listed and gain access to the capital markets.
 Learn more about how the market works and the benefits of going public.

 How to join?